J.J. Deal and Son Carriage Factory: Gallery

-Later History
+Factories Later History

-In 1922, the Universal Body Company took over the entire complex, where it manufactured motor bus bodies.
+The Universal Body Company took over the entire complex in 1918, where it manufactured motor bus bodies.
 In 1927, the Kiddie Brush & Toy Company took over the factory.
 The company made children's housekeeping toys, which were sold under the Susy Goose name.
 In 1949, it started making plastic injection molded toys then in the 1960s made Barbie and Ken furniture and accessories for Mattel.
 In 1967, the company moved its headquarters to Edon, Ohio.
 In 1972, the J.R.
 Headers Company moved into the space but only for a short time until 1976 when it moved out.

 Over the next 40 years, the building stood underutilized or vacant until 2014, when the Michigan State Housing Development Authority approved a tax credit application by Excel-Sterling LDHA LP to provide Section 42 tax credits for the re-development of the building.
 Construction began in 2015 to redevelop the property into the "Heritage Lane Apartments," to provide residential living for 44 families over four floors.
 Construction on the building was completed in July 2016.
 The completed building includes a computer room, management and maintenance offices, a resident library and historic interior décor.
 An original JJ Deal Buggy built in the 1890s stands in the building's lobby.
 A Michigan historic marker stands at the edge of the Heritage Lane property and identifies the building and its historical context.